Skip to content

 Courtney Tait is a writer from Victoria, B.C. who lives in Portland.
 Read More

-Tree-and forest-lovers of all ages can learn about sustainability and experience a Portland icon all in one trip by visiting the World Forestry Center Discovery Museum.
-Located in Washington Park, the museum is easily accessible by MAX Light Rail.
-The two-story, 20,000 square-foot (1,858 sq m) facility features Northwest Regional-style architecture and a range of interactive, forest-focused exhibits.
-Adults and young ones will learn and be entertained by a variety of simulators and virtual tours.
+Tree and forest lovers of all ages can learn about sustainability and experience a Portland icon all in one trip by visiting the World Forestry Center Discovery Museum.
+The museum is located in Washington Park and is easily accessible by MAX Light Rail.
+The two-story, 20,000-square-foot (1,858 sq m) facility features Northwest Regional-style architecture and a range of interactive, forest-focused exhibits.
+Adults and young ones will learn and be entertained by various simulators and virtual tours.

 The museum is one of three programs operated by the World Forestry Center.
 This nonprofit organization’s mission is to connect people to the importance of forests and sustainable forestry.
 Founded in 1966, the World Forestry Center was created to replace the Forestry Building, a majestic log structure built for the 1905 Lewis and Clark Exposition.
 After the original building was destroyed in a fire in 1964, its new facility was rebuilt near the Oregon Zoo.